A-Temur/Metabooster/README.md

-# Metabooster
+# Metabooster - Alpha

-**Metabooster** is a Python script that automatically adds metadata to supported files within a specified directory.
+**Metabooster** is a Python tool that automatically adds metadata to supported files within a specified directory.
 It is designed to facilitate consistent metadata improving cross-referencing on the internet.

 ---